rails/sprockets/README.md

 **2.7.0**

+* Change default manifest.json filename to be a randomized manifest-16HEXBYTES.json
 * Allow nil environment to be passed to manifest
 * Allow manifest instance to be set on rake task